bcornec/wod-set/profile/ADMIN-GUIDE.md

   * Setup ACL for students with JupyterHub account
   * Setup default ACL for students with JupyterHub account

-A﻿ similar set of scripts exist for the different parts of the solution ([check_api-db.yml](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_api-db.yml) for api-db server, [check_frontend.yml ](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_frontend.yml)for frontend server for instance).
+A similar set of scripts exist for the different parts of the solution ([check_api-db.yml](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_api-db.yml) for api-db server, [check_frontend.yml ](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_frontend.yml)for frontend server for instance).

 You should now have a better understanding of the maintenance tasks associated to the backend server.
 Similar actions are available for the other components of the project.
 Checking tasks have been created for the frontend and api-db server.
 Having now mostly covered all the subjects related to the backend server from an infrastructure standpoint, it is high time to discuss the content part.
 In my next blog, I plan to describe the workshop creation process.
 Time to understand how to build up some content for the JupyterHub server!

 If we can be of any help in clarifying any of this, please reach out to us on [Slack](https://slack.hpedev.io/).
 Please be sure to check back at [HPE DEV](https://developer.hpe.com/blog) for a follow up on this.
 Also, don't forget to check out also the Hack Shack for new [workshops](https://developer.hpe.com/hackshack/workshops)!
 Willing to collaborate with us?
 Contact us so we can build more workshops!
-I﻿n this article that is part of our series dedicated on [open sourcing of our Workshops-on-Demand project](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/), I will focus on the steps necessary  to build up a new workshop.
+In this article that is part of our series dedicated on [open sourcing of our Workshops-on-Demand project](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/), I will focus on the steps necessary  to build up a new workshop.
 In my previous posts, I have already covered most of the pieces on how to set up the infrastructure to support the workshops.
 Now let's focus a little more on the content creation.

-# O﻿verview
+# Overview

 Let's start with a simple flowchart describing the 10000-foot view of the creation process:

 ![](/img/wod-b-process.png "Workshop's creation flow.")

-A﻿s you can see, there's no rocket science here.
+As you can see, there's no rocket science here.
 Just common sense.
 Depending on the workshop you wish to create, some obvious requirements should show up.
 A workshop based on a programmatic language, for instance, may require the relevant kernel to be set up on the JupyterHub server.
 The following [page](https://gist.github.com/chronitis/682c4e0d9f663e85e3d87e97cd7d1624) lists all available kernels.

 Some workshops might need a specific infrastructure set up in order to run.
 A Kubernetes 101 workshop, for instance, could not exist without the presence of a proper Kubernetes cluster.
 The same thing goes for any HPE-related solutions.